 In a cell, select the device your keyboard is connected to.
-If you select a workstation, the keyboard is also added to the - > - pag
+If you select a workstation, the

 In a cell, select the desired COM port.

 Baudrate

 In a cell, select the maximum rate, in bits per second (bps), that you want data to be transmitted through this port.
 Usually, this is set to the maximum rate supported by the computer or device you are communicating with.